+Chapter 10

 Intelligent Business Planning and Reporting Using Microsoft Project 2010

 In This Chapter

-We will explore Business Intelligence options such as Excel Services, PowerPivot and SQL Reporting Services (SSRS) to help you take some basic steps in moving toward the Business Intelligence Reporting capabilities of Project Server.
-We will also demonstrate some functional steps in creating Pivot Reports against Project Server 2010 Data.
+We explore business intelligence options such as Excel Services, PowerPivot, and SQL Reporting Services to help you take some basic steps in moving toward the business intelligence reporting capabilities of Project Server.
+We also demonstrate some functional steps in creating Pivot Reports using Project Server 2010 data.

-What you will learn
+What You Will Learn

-Get a Better Understanding of the Business Intelligence Options for Dynamic Reporting
+A better understanding of the business intelligence options for Dynamic Reporting

-Learn some helpful steps for Pivot Reporting and Pivot Formatting
+Some helpful steps for Pivot Reporting and Pivot Formatting

-Get a better Understanding of the flexibility of Office Web Applications and ways to leverage these for Data Accessibility
+The flexibility of Office Web applications and ways to leverage these for data accessibility

-Understanding of how to Leverage the Collaborative Business Portal (SharePoint) to Assist in Empowering your Social Reporting and Communications Network
+How to leverage the collaborative Business Portal (SharePoint) to assist in empowering your social reporting and communications network

-What is Dynamic Reporting…
+What Is Dynamic Reporting . . .

-… and for that matter, what is Business Intelligence (BI)?
-Depending on who you ask, you might get different answers, and based on their personal context they may all be right.
+. . . and, for that matter, what is business intelligence (BI)?
+Depending on whom you ask, you might get different answers, and based on their personal context, they may all be right.

-For our purposes we’ll use the following definition of Business Intelligence:
+For our purposes, we’ll use the next definition of BI:

 type="definition"